 Fe2O3 + H2SO4 → Fe2(SO4)3 + H2O

 Uses of Iron oxide – Fe2O3

-- The ordinary black iron oxide has been used in both copperplate and die stamping inks.
+- The ordinary black iron oxide has been used in both copperplate and dye stamping inks.

 - Oxides of iron constitute the main component of products in the pharmaceutical industry, paint industry, plastic industry, ink industry and cosmetic industry.

-- Used as a pigment of natural origin inclusive titanium dioxide.
+- Used as a pigment of natural origin including titanium dioxide.

-- Its salt are used as a flocculant in wastewater treatment the dyeing of textiles and the production of fertilizer and feed additives.
+- Its salt is used as a flocculant in wastewater treatment the dyeing of textiles and the production of fertilizer and feed additives.

 - Used as a polishing material in the jewellery trade.